 This mechanism was replaced in R 4.0.0.
-To support future changes, package code should use the macros MAYBE\REFERENCED, MAYBE\SHARED, and MARK\NOT\MUTABLE.
-These currently correspond to
+To support future changes, package code should use NO\REFERENCES, MAYBE\REFERENCED, NOT\SHARED, MAYBE\SHARED, and MARK\NOT\MUTABLE.

 5.10 Interface functions .Call and .External

 In this section we consider the details of the R/C interfaces.